email: roadarch@outlook.com

 Philadelphia, PA

 Oldenburg created the first bronze Three-Way Plug in 1970.
 These sculptures are ten feet long.
-There is a another one in St. Louis, MO.
-Oldenburg has created other three-way plugs over the years of various materials, including one of mahogany and another of vinyl.
-[Oberlin map]; [Philadelphia map]
+Oldenburg has created other three-way plugs over the years of various materials, including one made of mahogany and another one from vinyl.
+[Oberlin map]; [Philadelphia map]; [St. Louis map]

 Shuttlecocks